denitsanikolova1/C-uni/README.md

-# C-uni
+# C
-Homework and projects from uni in the language C
+Stuff written in C